billdozr/hs-task/README.md

 hs-task
 =======

-`hs-task` is an in-code task management utility
+`hs-task` is an in-code task management utility.

 Many IDEs and editors contain some form of built-in task management capabilities.
 Phylosophy behind `hs-task` is to provide a standlone, in-code, task management utility that can be interfaced via command-line, IDEs and editors.